-Taking Entocort EC (Budesonide) for Crohn's Disease
+Entocort EC (Budesonide) to Treat Crohn's Disease

-Entocort EC (budesonide) is approved for use in treating mild to moderate Crohn's disease involving the ileum and/or the ascending colon.
+Entocort EC (budesonide) is a Crohn's disease treatment for mild to moderate disease involving the ileum and/or the ascending colon.
 Entocort EC is a non-systemic glucocorticosteroid that is released into the intestine and works to reduce inflammation.
-Because 90% of the drug is released in the intestine and not into the bloodstream, it causes fewer side effects than other corticosteroids (such as prednisone).

 A woman holding her face and stomach in pain